moq-wg/moq-transport/draft-ietf-moq-transport.md

 the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

-A filter type other than the above MUST be treated as error.
+A subscribe type other than the above MUST be treated as error.

-### SUBSCRIBE Format
 A subscriber issues a SUBSCRIBE to a publisher to request a track.

 The format of SUBSCRIBE is as follows: